neromaki/awesome-game-jam-resources/README.md

 > A curated list of awesome assets, guides and resources for participating in a game jam.

-I try my best to maintain this repository and keep it up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to make a pull request.
+If you spot a broken link, or know of a resource which would benefit the list, please, feel free to make a pull request.

 ## Table of Contents